Starlight42/DnsManager/README.md

 			4 - Fill the "primDns" and "secDns" variables with the pimary and the secondary DNS sever hostname (ns1.domain.fr) you usually use.
 There are use for default values.

+All thoses variables are available at the top of the file below the "Variables Definition" field _(l.5)_.

 __Do not forget to add execution right *(chmod u+x)* on it!__